okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 ### Format a User-Agent string for native mobile apps

 Make sure that the User-Agent string that your app constructs is in the correct format.
 This ensures that Okta can parse the OS and Browser fields.

-Examples of User-Agent strings that can be correctly parsed by Okta contain browser information, system information, platform, platform details, and any extensions.
+Good User-Agent strings that can be correctly parsed by Okta contain browser information, system information, platform, platform details, and any extensions.

 We recommend that you use a template like the following to format the User-Agent string: